WorldHealthOrganization/app/docs/ONBOARDING.md

 **To everyone who has jumped in wanting to help:** We are humbled at the outpouring of support we have received from all over the world and are eager to have you contribute and apologize that we are still in the early process of figuring out how to manage all the contributions.
 Please bear with us while we get an initial version out the door and split out into smaller teams working in parallel, when we can then on-board more volunteers.
 Until then, please keep filing issues, and fill out the [volunteer form here](https://forms.gle/FUugWvUVvMcV3dLJA) and we’ll get back in touch.

-## Standup

-Engineering-only standups are Mon/Wed/Fri at 11am PDT.

 ## Resources

 Where to find answers to your questions: